Lipeng-Robotics/pose_reconstruction_and_retargeting/README.md

    torchgeometry==0.1.2 smplx==0.1.28
    ```
 3. Prepare SMPL+H model
-(<small>Note: In the [coarse human pose estimation](#coarse-human-pose-estimation) stage, the mmhuman3d estimates human body poses only.
+(<small>Note: In the last [coarse human pose estimation](#coarse-human-pose-estimation) stage, the mmhuman3d estimates human body poses only.
 In this stage, we want to recover the body+hands poses, so we use the smplh model.</small>)
    1. Create an account on the [project page](https://mano.is.tue.mpg.de/)
    2. Go to the `Downloads` page and download the `Extended SMPL+H model (used in AMASS)`.
-Place the downloaded `smplh.tar.xz` in this directory.
    3. Unzip the `smplh.tar.xz` to the folder `body_models`.

 1. Prepare Pose Prior VPoser